RachelMatlis/FacebookDesktopApp/README.md

  <p>Class Adapter, Singleton, Proxy, Iterator, Strategy and Template Method.</p>

 <h3>Example of Singleton usage: </h3>
-<p>The pattern is activated during the log-in operation.<br>
+The pattern is activated during the log-in operation.<br>
 Singleton is used in order to create <b>one instance</b> of the variable: ```m_login ``` , which contains data about the current logged-in user.
-Singleton is necessary here since only one user is logged-in to the application, therefore  only one instance of this user is required , additionally this instance has to live  until the end of the program.</p>
+Singleton is necessary here since only one user is logged-in to the application, therefore  only one instance of this user is required , additionally this instance has to live  until the end of the program.

  # Technologies used :